EllaLi86/dsc80_final_project/README.md

 ></iframe>
 ## Assessment of Missingness

-Three columns in the merged dataset have missing values: 'name', 'description', and 'avg_rating'.
+Three columns in the merged dataset contain missing values: `name`, `description`, and `avg_rating`.

-### NMAR Analysis
+### MNAR Analysis

-I believe that the 70 missingness of the **'description'** column is **NMAR** (Not Missing at Random).
-If people feel indifferent about a recipe, they are less likely to leave a review since they would feel they have nothing significant to say.
-People usually leave a review only when they have stronger emotions toward the recipe—whether positive or negative.
-Their emotions motivate them to navigate to the page, click through multiple buttons, and take time out of their day to write.
-For example, someone who thoroughly enjoyed a recipe would be willing to do all the work to leave a positive review, while someone who had a terrible experience might be motivated to warn others.
-Those with neutral experiences, however, have no such motivation, making their reviews systematically missing.
+I believe that the missingness in the `description` column is **MNAR (Missing Not At Random)**.
+On Food.com, providing a description is optional when users submit recipes, and whether a description is included likely depends on unobserved factors such as the contributor’s level of effort, enthusiasm, or perceived quality of the recipe.
+For example, users who are particularly proud of their recipes or believe they are unique may be more likely to include a detailed description, while users submitting simpler or less noteworthy recipes may choose to leave the description blank.
+Since these motivations are not captured in the dataset, the probability that `description` is missing depends on the value itself, which is the defining characteristic of MNAR.

+To better understand and potentially explain this missingness (and make it MAR instead), additional data would be helpful.
+For instance, information about contributor behavior—such as their past activity level, number of submitted recipes, or engagement metrics—could help explain why some users include descriptions while others do not.
+If such variables were available, the missingness in `description` could potentially be modeled as dependent on observed data rather than unobserved factors.

 ### Missingness Dependency
 Now I examine the missingness of `avg_rating` in the merged DataFrame by testing the dependency of its missingness.